 Homicide lawyer in Ste.
 Genevieve, MO.
-Being charged with homicide in Ste.
-Genevieve, MO is one of the most serious legal battles you could ever face.
-The penalties can be life-altering, ranging from long-term imprisonment to capital punishment.
-If you’ve been accused of homicide in Ste.
-Genevieve, MO or anywhere across Missouri, it’s crucial to consult with an experienced homicide lawyer right away.
+Facing a homicide charge in Ste.
+Genevieve, MO is one of the most severe legal challenges anyone can encounter.
+These charges carry serious consequences, including lengthy prison sentences or even the death penalty.
+If you have been accused of homicide in Ste.
+Genevieve, MO or anywhere else in Missouri, you need to speak with an experienced homicide lawyer right away.

 Contact Combs Waterkotte immediately at (314) 900-HELP or reach out online to schedule a free, one-on-one consultation.
 You’ll have the chance to discuss the specifics of your case with an experienced criminal defense attorney.
 Our seasoned team has successfully handled over 10,000 cases just like yours.

-The Different Types of Ste.
-Genevieve, MO Homicide Charges
+Types of Homicide Charges in Ste.
+Genevieve, MO and Throughout Missouri

 Homicide charges can differ based on the intent and situation surrounding the killing.
 It’s essential to grasp the various types of homicide charges that may be relevant: